vbrusca/LoxLang/README.md

 1. Support for 'null' along side 'nil'.
 2. Command line/programmatic support for processing a 'globals' file that contains Lox source code that drives entries into the global environment.
+3. Command line/programmatic support for processing a 'globals' script string that contains Lox source code that drives entries into the global environment.
-3. Programmatic support for injecting a list of key, value pairs into the global environment.
+4. Programmatic support for injecting a list of key, value pairs into the global environment.
-4. Support for Array, List, and Dict data structures with basic get/set/add/length functionality depending on the data structure.
+5. Support for Array, List, and Dict data structures with basic get/set/add/length functionality depending on the data structure.
-5. Support for multi-line comments with nested multi-line comments.
+6. Support for multi-line comments with nested multi-line comments.
-6. Support for a generic, easily extensible function called "sys" that's first argument is a string indicating what code to run.
+7. Support for a generic, easily extensible function called "sys" that's first argument is a string indicating what code to run.
 Used as a quick an easy way to integrate the Lox interpreter into an application environment.
-7. Arbitrary number of function arguments via special handling of an arity value of -1.
+8. Arbitrary number of function arguments via special handling of an arity value of -1.

 # Developers
 Victor G. Brusca